eslint-community/eslint-plugin-promise/docs/rules/wrap-await-with-try-catch.md

 # Wrap awaits with try/catch blocks (wrap-await-with-try-catch)

-Calling a Promise static method with `new` is invalid, resulting in a `TypeError` at runtime.

 ## Rule Details

 This rule is aimed at flagging awaits where they are not checked for possible rejections.